ivyfong/Surfs-Up/README.md

 # Surfs Up

 ## **Objective:**
-The objective of this project is to use Python and SQLAlchemy to analyze climate data for Honolulu, Hawaii stored in an SQLite database.
+The objective of this project is to use Python and SQLAlchemy to analyze climate data for Honolulu, Hawaii stored in a SQLite database.
 The following analyses were completed:

 * **Precipitation Analysis:** Analysis of the last 12 months of precipitation data.
 * **Station Analysis:** Analysis of the number of temperature observations taken at each station.